EricZimmermann/ECSE444-Filtering/README.md

 ## Environment Preparation
-Pre and Post processing of images are done using python whose requirements are found in the root directory of the project and are to be installed via:
+Pre and Post processing of images are done using Python, whose requirements are found in the root directory of the project and are to be installed via:
 `pip install -r requirements.txt` <br>

 If any issues persist with installations, please `pip install numpy` and `pip install opencv-python`.

-Note: `pip install jupyter` if you would like to look at notebooks.
+Note: use `pip install jupyter` if you would like to look at notebooks.
 To run notebooks, `pip install matplotlib`

 ## Preprocessing
 Done once!
 Colored images in .jpg or .png are converted from RBG to grayscale, resampled, and flattened into `.txt` files for processing.
 Preprocess pipeline creates a clean.txt and noise.txt outputs where a noise image is created to validate the algorithms below.